msjaneli/WhereYouAt/README.md

 ###### Events (stretch goal)
 Capability for users to schedule events (ex: going to the gym) and send notifications to their friends to join them.
 ## Audience
+We are aiming to target teens, college students and young adults located in more urban areas with this app.
+This demographic would be the most engaged in the social media component of the app and interested seeing their social network's location for a quick meet-up or chat.

 ## Rationale